 - These reduce inflammation and help keep your eye pressure within normal limits.

 - Your doctor might place a medication in the center of your eye to stop blood vessels from forming.
-You'll need these shots every month at first, says NEI.
-But you'll need fewer and fewer as time goes on.
+You will need these shots every month at first, says NEI.
+But you will need fewer and fewer as time goes on.

 - Laser surgery.
 Your doctor makes several small laser incisions in your eye to slow fluid leaking and reduce swelling.
 It's often done just once, but you might need a repeat surgery if the first one didn't do the trick.